If your paragraph is too long, or if your text has too many line breaks, use the green "Split paragraph" or "Fix line

 Use multiple Wikipedia pages

 Your predictions will be better if you use multiple Wikipedia pages.
-For example, if you are writing about "icebreakers," in addition to copying test from
+For example, if you are writing about "icebreakers," in addition to copying text from

 the Wikipedia entry on icebreakers, copy some paragraphs from the page on sea ice and the page on nuclear powered icebreakers, and make predictions from a combination of those texts.

 Always check facts

 Usually Speedwrite will maintain the correctness of facts in source text, but not 100% of the time.
 In certain cases, especially with long or complex source paragraphs, Speedwrite may produce unexpected results: It may change dates, names, or other simple facts, or simply misinterpret the meaning of a source paragraph.
 It's your responsibility to check for, and fix, these errors, before exporting your predictions from Speedwrite.

 Is it free?

 Speedwrite uses cutting-edge artificial intelligence, and is expensive to run.
 Each time you make a prediction, our computer systems have to perform a number of complex and computationally intensive tasks.
 We therefore do need users who want to actively use the system to subscribe to one of our monthly plans.

 When you sign up for Speedwrite, your account is granted a pre-set number of free predictions.
 You may see how many predictions you have remaining when you are a logged in, using the "Subscriptions" link on the top of this page.
 When you run out of predictions, you may subscribe to one our monthly plans to get more predictions.